 A group of nearly thirty folks met for a potluck and World Cafe discussion last Wednesday for our first Guild gathering as an official committee of the Grange.
 This article serves as both an introduction to the World Cafe process we utilized last week, as well as the written harvest summary from the evening.

-If you don’t live near Santa Cruz and your community doesn’t have a permaculture guild, the story we’re sharing in this article will provide some ideas for what you can do in your community to start gathering folks together.
-As our Guild grows throughout the coming year, we’ll be documenting what we’re doing and how so that you can create an energized and active guild in your home community!
+If you don’t live near Santa Cruz and your community doesn’t have a permaculture guild, this article will provide ideas for what you can do in your community to start gathering folks together.
+As our Guild grows, we’ll document what we’re doing and how so you can create an energized and active guild in your home community!

 What is a Permaculture Guild?